zencart/documentation/Contributing/main/coding_standards.md

 ##What about files containing both HTML and PHP?
 Where possible, (new) code should always output HTML/CSS/JS directly, and NOT use PHP to echo the HTML.

-Code-editing programs can understand the HTML and PHP distinctly if the HTML/CSS/JS are "raw text".
-So, it becomes problematic if HTML is "echoed" via PHP.
+Code-editing programs can properly parse and display HTML/CSS/JS if they are entered in "raw text" - but they can't if they are "echoed" via PHP.

 Examples: